rachele182/Master-Thesis/README.md

 To prove the effectiveness of **CDAC** we performed a cooperative lifting task of a box performed in three different ways.
 Firstly, the task is performed using the motion controller without the cooperative admittance loop; then the lifting task is performed using the cooperative admittance controller with fixed gains; finally we test our CDAC with modulation of the relative stiffness.
 The results in terms of applied internal stresses and slippage avoidance will be compared in the study.
-Instructions and guide trought the files are in the readme.txt file inside the repository.
+Instructions and guide through the files are in the readme.txt file inside the repository.

 <img src="https://github.com/rachele182/Master-Thesis/assets/75611841/2bce3aba-cd9f-46b1-9d15-61a87dadfd79" width="405">